Provide trustworthy and transparent governance to help stop corruption.

 - Ban all foreign political donations.

-- Ban all property developer donations and contributions to political parties.
+- Ban all property developer donations and contributions to political parties and independent candidates.

 - Cap public sector wages/salaries at the Prime Minister’s salary ($527,852 in 2017), including all government-owned entities, statutory authorities, departments and political staffers.